dakshbhatnagar/portfolio/README.md

 # Stock Price Prediction App (ARIMA Model)

-Welcome to the stock price prediction app using the ARIMA (AutoRegressive Integrated Moving Average) model.
-This branch of the repository contains a different app that allows users to predict the closing price of a specific stock using the ARIMA model.
+Welcome to the branch.

+This branch of the repository contains an app that allows users to predict the closing price of a specific stock using the ARIMA model.
 The app utilizes historical stock price data to make predictions.

 ## App Functionality